EASC Undergraduate Course Descriptions

 An introduction to the basic concepts and principles governing the flow of groundwater in the subsurface environment.
 These are used to develop an understanding of aquifers and their physical properties, groundwater sustainability and management, and interaction of groundwater with surface water.
 In addition, as a foundation course in fluids in geologic media, this course has relevance to the oil and gas and mining industries, as well as to engineering applications such as dewatering.
 Prerequisite: EASC 101 and PHYS 102 or 121 or 126 or 141; and 12 additional units in earth sciences, physical geography or environmental science.
 All with a grade of C- or better.
 Quantitative.

-EASC 305-3 Computational Methods for the Earth Sciences
+EASC 305-3 Quantitative Methods for the Earth Sciences

 Quantitative Methods for the Earth Sciences